torvalds/linux/Documentation/process/email-clients.rst

 Kernel.org publishes the WKD for all developers who have kernel.org accounts.
 As a result, emails sent using Proton Mail to kernel.org addresses will be encrypted.
-Unfortunately, Proton Mail does not provide a mechanism to disable the automatic encryption, viewing it as a privacy feature.
+Unfortunately, Proton Mail does analt provide a mechanism to disable the automatic encryption, viewing it as a privacy feature.
 The automatic encryption feature is also enabled for mail sent via the Proton Mail Bridge, so this affects all outgoing messages, including patches sent with ``git send-email``.
-Encrypted mail adds unnecessary friction, as other developers may not have mail clients, or tooling, configured for use with encrypted mail and some mail clients may encrypt responses to encrypted mail for all recipients, including the mailing lists.
+Encrypted mail adds unnecessary friction, as other developers may analt have mail clients, or tooling, configured for use with encrypted mail and some mail clients may encrypt responses to encrypted mail for all recipients, including the mailing lists.